 Of course, sometimes employees are too overwhelmed by day-to-day concerns to think very far ahead.
 On those days, your job is to help them put out their most immediate fires.
 If you sense an employee is overwhelmed, tell them to write down a list of their concerns.
 Go over it together, prioritize a few items, and develop an action plan for achieving them.
 Offer your perspective on where to start and reassure them that you don’t expect everything to be done overnight.
 Then they’ll walk out of that meeting confident they’re headed in the right direction.
 Keep doing that until they’re back in control of their workload.

-Document One on Ones and Use Them Later
+Document One-on-Ones and Use Them Later

-You can have the most meaningful, productive one on one of all time but it won’t matter if you forget what you talked about by the next time you meet.
+You can have the most meaningful, productive one-on-one of all time but it won’t matter if you forget what you talked about by the next time you meet.
 And when you’re managing a team of multiple people, it’s easy to lose track if you rely on memory.
 That’s why it’s crucial to keep organized notes from these meetings that you can reference at a glance.

 Having a dedicated one on one platform like Uptick lets you turn the notes from one meeting into the next week’s agenda.
 You can set reminders for issues you want to circle back to and even search specific keywords.

-Having personalized agendas that evolve from your notes helps your one on ones evolve naturally over time.
+Leveraging personalized agendas that evolve from your notes helps your one on ones evolve naturally over time.
 These notes can also help you detect patterns you might otherwise miss.
 For example, if an energetic employee is withdrawn three weeks in a row, you need to investigate the problem.

 Keeping notes on what you and your team members discuss, and what goals you agree to, is vital to maintaining accountability.
 That way, when it’s time for promotions and performance reviews, you can draw on those records.
 And your notes will also keep you accountable for giving team members the support they need.

-Effective One on One Meetings Help Everybody Win
+Effective One-on-One Meetings Help Everybody Win

 If you take one-on-ones seriously, they can help you graduate from a “mere manager” to a true leader and mentor.
 At Uptick, we’re believers in the power of effective one on one meetings because we’ve witnessed it ourselves.
 We’ve built our platform to enable managers at every organization to implement the lessons we’ve learned.
 With the right tools and the right attitude, you can make one on ones the most rewarding part of your job.